 Article Translations: (Spanish)

 Leaves of three — let them be!
 You've probably heard that little rhyme about poison ivy, the plant that can cause an itchy rash.
 But do you know why?
 It's because of urushiol (say: yoo-ROO-shee-ol), a colorless, odorless oil (or resin) found in the leaves of the plants.

-It's a good idea to consult with your doctor if you have any kind of rash, especially if you have a fever, too.
-The doctor might want you to come in for an office visit.
+It's a good idea to see your doctor if you have any kind of rash, especially if you have a fever too.
 If your rash was caused by poison ivy or a similar plant, the doctor may recommend cool showers and calamine lotion.

 In more severe cases, a liquid or pill medicine called an antihistamine might be needed to decrease itching and redness.
 A steroid (say: STER-oyd), another kind of medicine, may be prescribed in some cases.
 This medicine may be applied directly to the rash or taken in a pill or liquid form.